 Here are five reasons you should add kale to your diet:

 - Kale provides many vitamins and minerals for our bodies.
 It is a rich source of vitamin C containing 4.5 times more than spinach and one cup provides 10 times more than the Daily Value (DV), 2 times the DV of vitamin A, and 7 times the DV of vitamin K. It also provides vitamin B6, iron, manganese, calcium, copper, potassium, and magnesium.
 These are all bonuses for cancer patients—especially those going through chemotherapy who need vitamin C to rebuild their immune systems, and iron and vitamin B6 to rebuild their red blood cells.
+Kale is also a lutein-rich food.
+Lutein is known for its ability to protect different parts of the eye from potential damage by light or oxygen.

 - Kale helps prevent and control cancer.
 Kale comes from the cruciferous vegetable family which includes broccoli, broccoli sprouts, cabbage, cauliflower, and brussel sprouts.
 This family contains sulforaphane, a cancer-fighting substance.
 Research shows that sulforaphane inhibits breast cancer stem cells.
 This research encouraged me to eat two cruciferous vegetables daily.
 As a breast cancer survivor, I also take a cruciferous vegetable supplement called DIM or Indolplex.
 I don’t want this nightmare to return!
 For those breast cancer patients who are no longer taking the estrogen-blocking pills or who can’t take them due to the side effects, kale and cruciferous vegetables are an inexpensive and easy remedy to reduce estrogen dominance in the body.